FineFindus/Wildcard/README.md

   <img src="/data/screenshots/dark.png" alt="Dark"/>
 </p>

-Patterns is a simple app for test your regular expressions.
+Patterns gives you a nice and simple to use interface to test/practice regular expressions.

 ## Code of conduct